Virginia has laws controlling the conduct of drivers and passengers involved in traffic accidents.

 Misdemeanor Leaving the Scene of an Accident (Passenger)

-Even if the hit and run accident did not result in death or injury, passengers may still be charged with a misdemeanor.
-The type of misdemeanor charge will depend on a few different factors:
+Even if the accident did not result in death or injury, you may still be charged with a misdemeanor.

 - Class 5 Felony (Driver): 10 years in jail or prison, and a $2,500 fine.